-The Company is not entitled to any dividend, interest or management fees in respect of the reporting year, other than the data brought in the above table.
+The Company is not entitled to any dividend, interest or management fees in respect of the reporting year, apart from the data brought in the above table.

-- () The company is wholly-owned by Unitronics Solutions.
-The data shown above is taken from the books of Unitronics Solutions. - () Including Unitronics Systems losses attributed to Unitronics Solutions.
+- () The company is wholly owned by Unitronics Solutions.
+The data shown above is taken from the books of Unitronics Solutions. - () Including Unitronics Systems' share in the losses of Unitronics Solutions.